Robust Control Toolbox™ commands let you apply the powerful methods of

 This example shows the complete workflow for tuning a control system with

-hinstruct, create a generalized LTI model of the system that includes the fixed and tunable elements and weighting functions that represent your design requirements.
+Create a generalized LTI model of the system that includes the fixed and tunable elements and weighting functions that represent your design requirements.

-- Tune the Controller Parameters
+- Tune and Validate Controller Parameters

 hinfstructto tune the tunable parameters in the